Bas-Man/gnotify-to-line/README.md

 lvl = 'INFO' # Lvls: INFO, DEBUG, WARN

 [gmail]
-# Google search String.
-The label as seen below are applied by Gmail
+# Google Search String.
+The labels as seen below are applied by Gmail
 # through its filtering system.
 You will need to set this up.
 search = '((label:kidsduo OR label:pasmo OR label:nichinoken OR label:linenotification) AND -label:notified) AND newer_than:1d'
 # If archive is true.
 Then processed emails will be removed from